In This Article

 npm install unblocker express

-Unblocker is the Node Unblocker package.
-Express is a library that lets you create a server through Node JS.
+Unblocker is the Node Unblocker package, and Express is a library that lets you create a server through Node.js.

-Running these commands will create a new file, “package.json”, which will contain details about your application.
-Create a new file called “app.js” in the project directory and open it.
-Importing the Libraries
+Running these commands will create a new file, package.json, which will contain details about your application.
+Create a new file called app.js in the project directory (where you ran npm init -y) and open it with your IDE.

 const express = require('express')